dopexxx/Translational-Neuromodeling-final-project/README.md

 1.  /ops            contains all the code
 2.  /data           contains the raw measurements as well as the post-hoc analysis files
+3.  /report         contains the latex files to generate the report
-3.  experiment.m    is the file that was executed to run the experiment
+4.  experiment.m    is the file that was executed to run the experiment
-4.  metadata.mat    contains a structure specifying the experimental hyperparameter (stimuli presentation time etc.)
+5.  metadata.mat    contains a structure specifying the experimental hyperparameter (stimuli presentation time etc.)
-5.  run_analysis.m  can be executed in order to redo the analysis
+6.  run_analysis.m  can be executed in order to redo the analysis

 Feel free to fork and pull request in case you find any errors.
 If you have any questions, please do get in touch at any time via: